-section VI we discuss theoretical and empirical arguments against the oil supply shock explanation of stagflation.
-Finally, in Sections VII and VIII we discuss the theoretical reasons for a close relationship between oil prices and macroeconomic variables and provide evidence that oil prices were in substantial part responding to macroeconomic forces, rather than merely political events in the Middle East.
-Additional evidence from the most recent oil price increase is discussed in section IX.
-Section X contains the concluding remarks.
+The remainder of the paper is organized as follows.
+We begin with an outline of the basic facts of the stagflation of the 1970s in Section 2.
+Section 3 presents a monetary explanation of stagflation.
+In Section 4 we examine the empirical support for this monetary explanation, and in Section 5 the reasons for the shifts in monetary policy stance that in this view ultimately triggered the Great Stagflation.
+In Section 6 we discuss theoretical and empirical arguments against the oil-supply-shock explanation of stagflation.
+Finally, in Sections 7 and 8 we discuss the theoretical reasons for a close relationship between oil prices and macroeconomic variables and provide evidence that oil prices were in substantial part responding to macroeconomic forces, rather than merely political events in the Middle East.
+Additional evidence from the most recent oil price increase is discussed in Section 9.
+Section 10 contains the concluding remarks.

-II.
-Basic Facts
+2. Basic Facts

 This section describes some of the salient features of stagflation and of the evolution of oil prices in the postwar period.
 The 1970s and early 1980s were an unusual period by historical standards.
-Table 1 describes the pattern of inflation and of GDP growth for each of the NBER business cycle contractions and expansions.
+Table 1 describes the pattern of inflation and of GDP growth for each of the NBER business-cycle contractions and expansions.
 For each phase, we present data on nominal GDP growth and its breakdown into real and price components.
 Two critical observations arise immediately from Table 1.
-First, with one exception, the phase average of the rate of inflation rose steadily from 1960.II to 1981.II, and declined over time thereafter.
-The exception is that inflation was 2.5 percentage points lower (9.56% compared with 6.98%) during the 1975.I-1980.I expansion than in the preceding contraction period from 1973.IV to 1975.I.
+First, with one exception, the phase average of the rate of inflation rose steadily from 1960.2 to 1981.2, and declined over time thereafter.
+The exception is that inflation was 2.5 percentage points lower (9.56% compared with 6.98%) during the 1975.1-1980.1 expansion than in the preceding contraction period from 1973.4 to 1975.1.